Yelp/detect-secrets/CONTRIBUTING.md

 -   [GitHub Help](https://help.github.com)
 -   [RegHex GitHub Project](https://github.com/l4yton/RegHex)

-## Process for Adding a New Secret Detector to whitewater-detect-secrets
+## Process for Adding a New Secret Detector to detect-secrets

 There are two key steps for developing a new secret detector: secret identification and secret verification.
 It is often easier to review contributions if these two steps are submitted as separate PRs, although this is not mandatory.